JR63/PiInMotion/README.md

 Usage of up to 6 ADC, 2 PWM in and a serial port for telemetry data like GPS is also possible.

-Dedicated telemetry data via speech output.
+Dedicated telemetry data via speech output is also implemented.

 PCBs for Raspberry and Odroid-W: